 Aviation Safety Network website for information on aviation safety in Denmark.

-You're subject to the local laws of Denmark, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular services charter.
+Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for acts of vandalism, such as graffiti, may include fines, imprisonment and deportation.